sukeniklab/CHE600/Class_12/README.md

 7. here we use the categorical protein name as the x axis and the cell area in μm2 as the y-axis.
 Is there a correlation?

 8. Now let’s move sequentially over each column in our dataset and see where the protein identity determines the parameter.
-Write a simple code to do this.
+Write a simple code to do this - you can use ```cells.columns``` do get a list of all parameters.

 9. Box charts are nice, but they do not show if the data is uniformly distributed or has multiple modalities.
 A violin plot shows the full distribution of the curve.
 Let’s try doing that!